gspetrou/Prone-Mod/Normal Version/prone/readme.txt

 Changelog:

-	2.2.0
+	2.2.2
+		- Added prone_bindkey_enabled for clients.
+If set to 0 clicking the bindkey wont set the player prone 2.2.1
+		- Removed !proneconfig and reverted back to IN enums, they were unreliable 2.2.0
 		- Added "length" arguement to the PlayerEnteredProne and PlayerExittedProne hooks
 		- Fixed major issue with restricting by rank